calagator/calagator/VAGRANT.md

         RAILS_PORT = 8000

 * Share files from the local machine to the virtual machine using NFS, which is much faster than the default sharing mechanism.
-Unfortunately, using NFS requires a UNIX-like operating system, an NFS server, and `root` access via `sudo` for Vagrant to setup sharing.
-If the virtual machine fails to mount the shared files the first time, please just do a `vagrant reload` after the provisioning completes, and it should work.
+Unfortunately, there are a few gotchas.
+You must provision the virtual machine initially without NFS so the NFS client can be installed, then you can enable NFS and run `vagrant reload` so you can begin using it.
+You must be running a UNIX-like operating system as your local machine, have an NFS server installed, and have `root` access via `sudo` for Vagrant to automatically configure NFS sharing.

         NFS = true